-The EDVI Act is endorsed by the following organizations: American Academy of Ophthalmology, American Academy of Optometry, American Association of Pediatric Ophthalmology and Strabismus, American Optometric Association, American Society of Ophthalmic Registered Nurses, Association of Clinicians for the Underserved, Association of Maternal and Child Health Programs, Children's Vision Equity Alliance, Family Voices, Healthy Schools Campaign, National Alliance for Eye and Vision Research, National Association of School Nurses, and the School-Based Health Alliance, among others.
+The EDVI Act is endorsed by nearly 100 organizations, including: American Academy of Ophthalmology, American Academy of Optometry, American Academy of Pediatrics, American Association of Pediatric Ophthalmology and Strabismus, American Society of Ophthalmic Registered Nurses, American Optometric Association, Association of Clinicians for the Underserved, Association of Maternal and Child Health Programs, Family Voices, First Focus Campaign for Children, Healthy Schools Campaign, National Alliance for Eye and Vision Research, the National Association of School Nurses, the School-Based Health Alliance, The Vision Council, and the Vision Health Advocacy Coalition among others.

-If your organization would like to endorse the EDVI Act, please contact Sara Brown, Director of Government Affairs, at sbrown@preventblindness.org.
+- For a downloadable PDF list of the EDVI Act supporting organizations, please visit the EDVI Act webpage. - Organizations are invited to endorse the EDVI Act by filling out this form. - For any questions, please reach out to Sara Brown, Senior Director of Government Affairs, at sbrown@preventblindness.org.